veelenga/veelenga.github.io/_posts/2023-02-06-aws-s3-replication.markdown

 In the snippet below we create IAM policy with the following statements:

 1. Allow performing `s3:GetReplicationConfiguration` and `s3:ListBucket` on `SourceBucket` resource.
-This is obviously needed to read replication configuration and list the bucket in order to replicate it to somewhere.
+This is obviously needed to read the replication configuration and list the bucket in order to replicate it somewhere.

 2. Allow performing `s3:GetObjectVersion` and `s3:GetObjectVersionAcl`.
 Replication requires versioning to be enabled.